 - large cash withdrawals from bank accounts or retirement funds

 - loss of services such as phone or utilities

 When and how to address these problems are some of the most difficult decisions caregivers and family members must make.
 Experts agree that it is better to take charge of financial affairs early, before serious problems surface.
 Proactive steps to take, preferably soon after diagnosis and with the involvement of the person with Alzheimer’s, include:

 The best way to obtain legal authority to manage a person’s financial affairs is to get the person’s consent via a durable power of attorney for finances.
 This legal document indicates the person’s understanding and agreement to relinquish control of his or her financial decisions upon incapacitation.
-The NIA’s Legal and Financial Planning for People with Alzheimer’s Disease Fact Sheet provides more information.

 To avoid legal challenges, it is preferable to obtain this agreement while a person with mild cognitive impairment or Alzheimer’s is capable of understanding and approving the arrangement.
 Without this agreement, obtaining legal authority to handle a person’s financial affairs may be much more difficult.